chinosam/sahomedb/readme.md

 }
 ```

-# 🏁 Benchmarks
+# 🎯 Benchmarks

-SahomeDB has a built-in benchmarking suite using Rust's [Criterion](https://docs.rs/criterion) crate that can be used to measure the performance of the vector database.
+SahomeDB  uses a built-in benchmarking suite using Rust's [Criterion](https://docs.rs/criterion) crate which we use to measure the performance of the vector database.

 Currently, the benchmarks are focused on the performance of the collection's vector search functionality.
 We are working on adding more benchmarks to measure the performance of other operations.